ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    Interannual variability of modeled and observed (GPCP) precipitation rates estimated as relative temporal standard deviation from 20 years (1986-2005) of data.
-The temporal standard devitions are calculated from monthly anomalies after subtracting the climatological mean seasonal cycle.
+The temporal standard deviations are calculated from monthly anomalies after subtracting the climatological mean seasonal cycle.
 Produced with recipe_lauer13jclim.yml (clouds_interannual.ncl).